David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading

 \end{doublespace}

-\begin{doublespace} As a refresher, the total slippage or implementation shortfall is derived below with the understanding that we need to use the Expectation operator when we are working with estimates or future prices.
-(Kissell 2006) provides more details including the formula where the portfolio may be partly executed.
+\begin{doublespace} As a refresher, the total slippage or implementation shortfall is derived below with the understanding that we need to use the Expectation operator when we are working with estimates or future prices. $P_{0}$ can be any reference price or benchmark used to measure the slippage.
+It is generally taken to be the arrival price or the price at which the portfolio manager would like to complete the purchase of the portfolio. \footnote{\begin{doublespace} (Kissell 2006) provides more details including the formula where the portfolio may be partly executed. \end{doublespace} }

 This can be written as,